 Did you know that more than one million visits made to hospital emergency rooms annually are due to slip and falls accidents, according to a National Floor Safety Institute* report?
 That is roughly 12 percent of all fall-related ER visits.
 While most slip and fall accidents are not fatal, they represent the longest amount of time lost from work.
 In addition, the Consumer Product Safety Commission** reported that flooring accounts for over 2 million injuries per year due to falls.
 Falls are the leading cause of injuries and fatalities among those 65 or older, according to the Centers for Disease Control and Prevention.

-Incidence of Slip and Fall Accidents
+Slip and Fall Accidents Are All Too Common

 Did you know that more than one million visits made to hospital emergency rooms annually are due to slip and falls accidents, according to a National Floor Safety Institute report?
 That is roughly 12 percent of all fall-related ER visits.
 While most slip and fall accidents are not fatal, they represent the longest amount of time lost from work.
 In addition, the Consumer Product Safety Commission reported that flooring accounts for over 2 million injuries per year due to falls.
 Falls are the leading cause of injuries and fatalities among those 65 or older, according to the Centers for Disease Control and Prevention.

 What to Do After a Slip and Fall Accident

 The first determination you or others will make is whether you need to be taken to the E.R. by ambulance.
 For instance, if you hit your head and were unconscious for even a moment, emergency transport will undoubtedly be ordered.